G-Valued Galois Deformation Rings when $\ell \neq p$: Introduction

 The functor of lifts of $\rhobar$ to artin local $\O_E$-algebras with residue field $k$ is pro-represented by a complete local noetherian $\O_E$-algebra $R^\square_{\rhobar}$.
 This ring may be quite singular; the object of this paper is achieve some control over its \textit{generic fiber} $R^\square_{\rhobar}[\frac{1}{p}]$.
 The main result is the following.
 First we recall that to each homomorphism $\tau \colon I_K \to G(E)$ that factors through a finite quotient, we can associate a quotient $(R^\square_{\rhobar}[\frac{1}{p}])^\tau$ of $R^\square_{\rhobar}[\frac{1}{p}]$ (``with inertial type $\tau$'') which is a union of irreducible components of $R^\square_{\rhobar}[\frac{1}{p}]$. \begin{thm} For any $\rhobar \colon \Gamma_K \to G(k)$ and $\tau$ as above, $(R^\square_{\rhobar}[\frac{1}{p}])^\tau$ admits a regular, dense open subscheme, and it is equidimensional of dimension $\dim(G)$. \end{thm}

 We will now give some of the history behind this result.
 Theorem \ref{main} generalizes a result of Gee \cite{gee11} in which the group $G$ is taken to be $\GL_n$.
 His result in turn is the adaptation to the $\ell \neq p$ case of a corresponding result of Kisin \cite{kisin08} that studies the generic fibers of potentially semi-stable deformation rings (in the case $\ell=p$); Kisin introduced many new ideas on which all subsequent work in this subject has been based.
 Later, Gee's results were reproved and slightly strengthened in \cite{choi09} and \cite{blggt14}, and in \cite{bellovin16} Bellovin proved a version of Kisin's $\ell=p$ result for general $G$.

+\begin{remark} The results of \cite[Theorem 3.3.4]{kisin08}, and later papers like \cite[Theorem 2.1.6]{gee11} that adapt its arguments, state there is a locus in the generic fiber that is formally smooth over $\QQ_p$, instead of stating it is regular.
+As discussed in Remark~\ref{rmk:formalsmoothness}, regularity does not imply formal smoothness in this setting, and so these results are incorrect as stated.
+However, this distinction is irrelevant for the applications to computing the dimension of the generic fiber, as all that is needed is regularity. \end{remark}

 While we were preparing this paper, Bellovin and Gee posted a preprint that treats both the cases $\ell=p$ and $\ell \neq p$ for general groups $G$ \cite{bg17} .
 In addition to treating the more difficult case $\ell=p$, their work gives a more refined version of our Theorem \ref{main} (finding a dense set of ``very smooth" points), motivated by the refinement of \cite{gee11} established and applied in \cite{blggt14}.
 Moreover, they extensively pursue global applications to lifting results of Khare-Wintenberger type, including applications to generalizations of the Serre weight conjecture: see the theorems in the introduction of \cite{bg17}.

 Because the work in \cite{bg17} is so comprehensive, and because of the timing of our two papers, we have not attempted to push our method to achieve the most refined results; nor have we included any global applications, although they are the motivation behind Theorem \ref{main}.
 Our proof of Theorem \ref{main} is different from that of the corresponding result in Bellovin-Gee, and when specialized to $G= \GL_n$, it is different from the arguments of \cite{gee11}, \cite{choi09}, and \cite{blggt14}, so we hope it may still be of independent interest.
 In the remainder of this introduction, we will briefly describe the approach to Theorem \ref{main}.